nevendyulgerov/react-fidelity-ui/README.md

 ```

 #### Dropdown
 Multi-purpose dropdown component.
-This component supports single/multi select, items filtering, adding new items, integration for tagging.
+Dropdown supports single/multi select, items filtering, adding new items, integration for tagging.
 This component can also take advantage of several helper methods from the `utils` space.

 ##### Example